hpc2n/intro-linux/docs/index.md

 ## Important info

-- There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc. It can be found here: <a href="" target="_blank"></a>
+- There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc. It can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EfwC7eW9I69LqA7TvjrmIHkBVFJ9YiwcTlnyRayeFDP80w?e=PRlTGF" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EfwC7eW9I69LqA7TvjrmIHkBVFJ9YiwcTlnyRayeFDP80w?e=PRlTGF</a>
 - There is a Q/A page for use during the lectures.
 Since the lectures are recorded, you may get recorded if you ask questions in the Zoom, but you can always write questions on the Q/A and get answers there.
 It also has the advantage that you can go back and look at the answers later.
-The Q/A page can be found here: <a href="" target="_blank"></a>
+The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EdlQK26U4iFGqghE3DWXZTgBAr8x_EjipwIiTYqXDpcv2Q?e=FVpKpu" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EdlQK26U4iFGqghE3DWXZTgBAr8x_EjipwIiTYqXDpcv2Q?e=FVpKpu</a>

 ## Preliminary schedule